Atia Mosque

-Atia Mosque (আতিয়া মসজিদ, مسجد عطية) is a four-domed mosque located in Bangladesh's Tangail District.
+Atia Mosque (আতিয়া মসজিদ, مسجد عطية) is a four-domed mosque located in Tangail District, Bangladesh.
 It was built in the 17th century during the Mughal period and lies on the eastern banks of the Louhajang River.
 The country's Department of Archaeology has designated it as a protected monument.

 Location

 The mosque, which is located about 6 km south from the city of Tangail, is in the village of Atia in Delduar Upazila.

 History

 According to one of the inscriptions discovered in the mosque (which is now preserved in the Bangladesh National Museum), it was constructed between 1610 and 1611 CE.
 This was during the reign of Mughal emperor Jahangir, when the Emperor gifted the Pargana of Atia to Sayeed Khan Panni, the son of Bayazid Khan Panni of the Karatia Zamindari.
 Panni instructed for the mosque to be built and it was built in honour of Shahan Shah Baba Adam Kashmiri, a prominent Sufi saint of Atia who died in 1507 CE and whose mazar (mausoleum) is in close proximity to the mosque.
 It is said that the finest of masons and builders were hired by Panni for the job.

 The mosque suffered damage during an earthquake in the early 19th century.
 In 1837, a female merchant from Delhi by the name of Rowshun Khatoon Chowdhurani repaired the mosque.
 It was repaired for another time in 1909 by Zamindar Abu Ahmad Ghuznavi Khan of Delduar with the co-operation of other local Zamindars namely Wajed Ali Khan Panni of Karatia.